Mardy Gilyard

-Marshawn "Mardy" Gilyard (born December 2, 1986) is a current American football wide receiver who is a free agent and current defensive backs coach at Nichols College.
-He was drafted by the St. Louis Rams in the fourth round of the 2010 NFL Draft.
+Marshawn "Mardy" Gilyard (born December 2, 1986) is an American former professional football wide receiver.
+He was selected by the St. Louis Rams in the fourth round of the 2010 NFL draft.
 He played college football at the University of Cincinnati.

-Early years
+Early life

 Gilyard attended Flagler Palm Coast High School in Palm Coast, Florida, where he was a first-team Class 5A all-state selection.
 He capped his career with over 2,500 yards and 30 touchdowns and was named MVP of the Florida Coast All-Star Game.

 Considered only a two-star recruit by Rivals.com, Gilyard was not ranked among the nation's best wide receiver prospects.
 He committed to Cincinnati on February 2, 2005.

 College career

 Gilyard played cornerback as a freshman in 2005.
 He finished the season with seven tackles.
 As a sophomore in 2006 he was redshirted due to academic reasons.
 In 2007 Gilyard started 7 of 12 games at wide receiver for the Bearcats.
 He finished the season with 36 receptions for 536 yards and 3 touchdowns.
 In 2008, he recorded 81 receptions for 1,276 yards and 11 touchdowns.
 As a senior in 2009 he was an All-American after he had 87 receptions for 1,191 yards and 11 touchdowns.
 He was selected to play in the 2010 Senior Bowl and was the offensive player of the game after he had 103 yards on five receptions and a touchdown.

 Gilyard finished his college career with 204 receptions for 3,003 yards and 25 touchdowns.